Reshadaliyevr/WhatsappBulkMessage/README.md

 ## Installing Required Dependencies

-The required dependencies for this script can be installed by running `npm install package.json` in the project directory.
+The required dependencies for this script can be installed by running `npm install` in the project directory.

 ## Installation